eclipse-archived/ceylon-lang.org/documentation/1.3/reference/operator/lookup.md

 Since Ceylon 1.2.2 the lookup operator also works with Java `java.util::List` and `java.util::Map` and Java array types.

+Some `Correspondence` types also satisfy the `CorrespondenceMutator` interface and can be mutated with the [lookup assign](../lookup-assign) operator.

 ### Definition

 The `[]` operator is defined as follows: